Moduli of polarised manifolds via canonical K\"ahler metrics: K ahler geometry of the moduli space

+We thus obtain two relatively K\"ahler metrics on $\Y$ (or more precisely its restriction to $U$), $\omega_{\Y}$ on $\Y$ (from the setup) and $\sigma^* \omega_{\X}$ on $\X$ (from Theorem \ref{ortu}), and the difference of the associated forms $\eta_B$ and $\sigma^*\Omega_X$ on $B$ is given by the fibrewise Mabuchi functional: We choose local potentials $\phi_{\Y}$ and $\sigma^*\phi_{\X}$ for $\eta_B$ and $\sigma^*\Omega_X$ near $b$ and $x$ respectively such that Then since both fibre metrics are cscK, the potentials agree at the point.
+Arguing in the same manner for nearby points completes the proof.\end{proof}

 This also implies that the pullback $p^*\eta$ is smooth.
-The smoothness statement can be thought of as reflecting the idea that the singularities of the Weil-Petersson metric on $\M$ are precisely caused the lack of a universal family over $\M$.
+The smoothness statement can be thought of as reflecting the idea that the singularities of the Weil--Petersson metric on $\M$ are precisely caused the lack of a universal family over $\M$.
 Another consequence is the following.

-\begin{corollary} The Weil-Petersson metric $\eta$ on $\M$ agrees with the classical Weil-Petersson metric constructed by Fujiki-Schumacher on the moduli space of cscK manifolds with discrete automorphism group. \end{corollary}
+\begin{corollary} The Weil--Petersson metric $\eta$ on $\M$ agrees with the classical Weil--Petersson metric constructed by Fujiki--Schumacher on the moduli space of cscK manifolds with discrete automorphism group. \end{corollary}